alexfilimon/swift-analytics-gen/Docs/spreadsheet.md

 - Parameter name
 - Parameter type - supports [default types](#Default-types) and [custom types](#Custom-types)
 - Parameter description (comment in code will be generated)
+- Should Generate checkbox.
+The event will not be generated if the value is `false`.
+The category file will be generated only if the category has at least one event that should be generated.

 ## User properties